MattCSmith/Project-365/README.md

 - 📅 Tidy up and finish the leadercard
 - 📅 Add the new logic to new users being added to the database
 - 📅 Add basic filtering.

+## Day 42
+#### **Project:** Leaderboard

+Done Today:

+- ✅ Tidied up and completed the Learcard update
+- ✅ New leaders are now stored with thier day number

+Todo Tommorow:

+- 📅 Add basic leaderboard sorting and filtering